matyasbohacek/protecting-world-leaders-against-deep-fakes/README.md

 created by Matyáš Boháček and Hany Farid

 This directory contains three sets of footage with prominent world politicians, as described below.
-For each set, we provide a CSV file with the respective video links.
+For each set, we provide a CSV file with the respective video links and information about the identities within.

 <br>